yseulthb/yseulthb.github.io/_pages/research.md

 ### Oral presentations
 ***Invited talks***
+* **Héjja-Brichard, Y.**  (2025) Of Fishes and Birds: Computational approaches to understanding the evolution of sexual signals signals. *Department of Behavioural & Cognitive Biology, University of Vienna, Austria.*
 * **Héjja-Brichard, Y.**  (2024) In Defense of Depth: Slow Science for Sustainable Progress in Ecology and Evolution. *[Society for Open, Reliable, and Transparent Ecology and Evolutionary Biology](https://www.sortee.org/) (online conference).*
 * **Héjja-Brichard, Y.** (2024) Neural style transfer and perceptual distance to test pattern preferences in fish. *AI for ecology and evolution seminar, University of Montpellier, France.*